aura-systems/Aura-Operating-System/README.md

 ## Want to try Alve?
 Download VMWare [at this address](https://my.vmware.com/en/web/vmware/free#desktop_end_user_computing/vmware_workstation_player/12_0).
 Install and run it.

-Now click on "Create a new virtual machine", select the [Alve ISO](https://github.com/Alve-OS/Alve-Operating-System/releases/download/0.2-100820171748/Alve-0.2-100820171748.iso) and click the "Next" button.
+Now click on "Create a new virtual machine", select the iso file downloaded on [this page](https://github.com/Alve-OS/Alve-Operating-System/releases) and click the "Next" button.

 Now click on "Other" for "Guest operating system" and "Other" for version, click "Next" again, select "Store virtual disk as a single file" and select "Finish".